late7/xray_ai_tc_generator/README.md

 ## Arguments

 Example run command:
-> python .\generate-tcs-for-issue.py --req TST-47 --username lasse@gmail.com --url https://test.atlassian.net
+> python generate-tcs-for-issue.py --req TST-47 --username lasse@gmail.com --url https://test.atlassian.net

 The script takes in the following arguments:

 - `--req`: The ID of the Jira issue containing the requirement specification.
 - `--username`: The username used to log in to Jira.
 - `--url`: The URL of the Jira Cloud instance.
+- `--tc_amount`: Amount of Test Cases to generate.
+Default is 1.
 - `--debug`: A boolean flag indicating whether to print debug information.

 ## Workflow